-

 Are procurement procedures below the value of the financial thresholds specified above subject to any regulation in your jurisdiction?
 If so, please summarise the position.

-As referred to above, all public contracts executed by entities pertaining to the traditional public sector or that are considered bodies governed by public law fall within the scope of procurement law, regardless of the contract value.
-Nevertheless, contracts which value is under certain amounts can be awarded through a non-competitive procedure (direct award) and their terms are also regulated by the PCC.
+As referred to above, all public contracts executed by entities pertaining to the traditional public sector or that are considered bodies governed by public law fall within the scope of procurement law (the PCC), regardless of the contract value.
+Nevertheless, contracts which value is under certain amounts can be awarded through a non-competitive procedure (direct award or prior consultation procedure) and their terms are also regulated by the PCC.

 -